Spring in Calaveras: Unwind, Indulge…or Both

 Some of us just need to keep skiing as long as there’s snow to slide on – both Bear Valley Mountain and Bear Valley Cross Country typically stay open until mid-April, conditions permitting – and it’s a perfect time to get a deal on a season pass that will let you ski the rest of the current season and the following as well.

-Meet up with O.A.R.S.
+Plan ahead to meet up with O.A.R.S.
 Whitewater Rafting in Big Trees State Park for a day of big water on the North Fork of the Stanislaus River.
 Ride through Class IV+ doozies like Beginner’s Luck, Body Slam and Surf City on an exhilarating half-day trip.
-This unique whitewater run is typically only available for a small window of time each Spring, so make sure to call ahead to find out if/when trips are available.
+This unique whitewater run is typically only available for a very small window of time each Spring, so make sure to call ahead to join available Spring runs before it’s too late.

-Keep the adrenaline pumping all day long and mountain bike the Arnold Rim Trail, 30+ miles of dirt road and single track trail through pristine forest with incredible vistas at Cougar Rock and trailside bonuses like San Antonio Falls overlook.
+Keep the adrenaline pumping all day long by mountain biking the Arnold Rim Trail, 30+ miles of dirt road and single track trail through pristine forest with incredible vistas at Cougar Rock and trailside bonuses like San Antonio Falls overlook.
 The trail, which connects White Pines to Avery/Sheep Ranch Road is well-marked, but it’s still advisable to have a map since many fire roads intersect the route.
 Download the map through the Avenza app for free, or pick one up at the Calaveras Visitors Bureau in Angels Camp, Stanislaus National Forest Ranger Station in Hathaway Pines, or SNAC outdoor shop in Arnold.

 If you’re more of a hiker, choose how much of the Arnold RIm Trail to explore.
-You can make your Spring visit a full-day trip the following day, or access only a portion of the trail via various fire roads for a shorter trip.
+You can make your Spring visit a full-day hike on the trail, hike shorter loops or hop on and off of the trail via various fire roads for a shorter trip.

 The best way to reward all that activity is with a Giant Burger.
 By the name it should be clear what to order.
 But don’t skimp – go for one of their extremely thick milkshakes too.
 If you like flavored shakes, you’ll have plenty to choose from here including boysenberry, banana and root beer.